Learn about retention policies and retention labels

 Use retention policies and retention labels instead of older features

-If you need to proactively retain or delete content in Microsoft 365 for data lifecycle management, we recommend that you use Microsoft 365 retention policies and retention labels instead of the following older features.
+If you need to retain or delete content in Microsoft 365 for data lifecycle management, we recommend you use Microsoft 365 retention policies and retention labels instead of the following older features.

 Older features from Exchange Online: